Aquatic Fitness Professional Certification Examination-Recommended Preparation

 Certification Candidate Eligibility Criteria and Application Process

-• It is highly recommended that Candidates register at least 30 days prior to the examination date.
+It is highly recommended that Candidates register at least 30 days prior to the examination date.
 Absolutely no candidate applications will be accepted within 14 days of examination date.
 The Candidate application is part of the registration process.

 AEA will assist with special arrangements for Examination Candidates who have a medical and/or learning disability that may prevent taking the examination under standard conditions.